Gluten-free chocolate raspberry cake

 It’s a similar story with ghee – while it doesn’t harden quite as much, I still don’t recommend refrigerating the cake if you want to keep it soft and tender.

 The best overall option is light olive oil – but a word of caution: don’t use extra virgin olive oil, as its strong, distinctive flavor can overpower the cake.
-Choose a milder, refined olive oil that enhances the chocolate without taking over.
+Choose a milder, refined olive oil that enhances the chocolate without taking over, for example Filippo Berrio- Mild and Light.

 Ingredients – Cake: